urbantrout/docs/en/sections-and-entries.md

 ## Entry Types

-Both Channel and Structure sections let you define multiple types of entries to be contained within them.
+Both Channel and Structure sections let you define multiple types of entries using Entry Types.

-You can manage your sections’ entry types by clicking the “Edit Entry Types” link beside the section’s name in Settings → Sections.
+You can manage your sections’ Entry Types by clicking the “Edit Entry Types” link beside the section’s name in Settings → Sections.
 That’ll take you to the section’s entry type index.
 Clicking on an entry type’s name takes you to its settings page:

 Entry types have the following settings:

 * **Name** – The entry type’s name
 * **Handle** – The entry type’s template-facing handle
-* **Show the Title field?** – Whether a Title field should be displayed for entries of this type
+* **Show the Title field?** – Whether a Title field is displayed for entries of this type
-* **Title Field Label** – What the “Title” field should be labeled as.
+* **Title Field Label** – What the “Title” field label should be.

 ### Dynamic Entry Titles